Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

-A general result of our simulations is that a recovery of $|\rho_{eg}(t)|$ is observed for sub-Ohmic reservoirs only, while the application of a pulse is always detrimental for Ohmic ones.
+A general result of our simulations is that a recovery of $|\rho_{eg}(t)|$ is observed for sub-Ohmic reservoirs only, while the application of a pulse is always detrimental for Ohmic ones: Step-like decay right after the pulse application is observed in the Ohmic case.
 In order to understand this, one has to recall that the echo technique was originally developed to reduce the effects of the ``inhomogeneous broadening'' in NMR experiments.
-This broadening results from the inhomogeneity of \emph{static} magnetic fields which, within the framework of the system--reservoir model, corresponds to a time-independent two-time correlation function of the reservoir in the classical limit~\cite{TanimuraJPSJ06}.
-Now, for sub-Ohmic spectral densities the two-time correlator decays slower for smaller spectral exponents $s$ which is to say that the reservoir tends to become gradually more sluggish.
-Accordingly, in the Ohmic case ($s=1$), the relatively fast decay of the two-time correlation function is dominated by the large portion of higher-frequency modes in the region $\omega_q \ll \omega \lesssim \omega_c$, leading to the fast decay of $|\rho_{eg}(t)|$ in the HE experiments.
+This broadening results from the inhomogeneity of \emph{static} magnetic fields, which, within the framework of the system--reservoir model, corresponds to a time-independent two-time correlation function of the reservoir in the classical limit~\cite{TanimuraJPSJ06}.
+Now, for sub-Ohmic spectral densities the two-time correlator decays slower for smaller spectral exponents $s$, which is to say that the reservoir tends to become gradually more sluggish.
+Accordingly, in the Ohmic case ($s=1$), the relatively fast decay of the two-time correlation function is dominated by the large portion of higher-frequency modes in the region $\omega_q \ll \omega \lesssim \omega_c$, leading to the fast decay of $|\rho_{eg}(t_\mathrm{e})|$ in the HE experiments.
 With the growing portion of low-frequency modes in the spectral noise power, the strongly suppressed dynamics of the reservoir make it possible to mitigate the impact of decoherence by echo sequences.
-In order for this to be effective, the spectral exponent has to be lower than $s\approx 1/2$ since for this value the recovery is not yet observed in the short-time region $\omega_q \Delta t < 14$ [cf.\ Fig.~\ref{fig:dd}(c) below with $s = 1/2$ in which a fast decay right after the pulse application is found, which corresponds to the dynamics of the echo experiment around the time $\Delta t' \simeq 0$].
+In order for this to be effective, the spectral exponent has to be lower than $s\approx 1/2$ since for this value the recovery is not yet observed in the short-time region $\omega_q \Delta t < 14$ [cf.\ the gray curve in \textcolor{black}{Fig.~\ref{fig:echo3d}(b)} for $s = 1/2$ with $\Delta t = 2$, which indicates fast decay right after the pulse application around the time $\Delta t' \simeq 0$].
+Note that the performance of HE strongly depends on the cutoff frequency $\omega_c$: We found that for a smaller $\omega_c$, the recovery is observed for $s = 1/2$ even in the short-time region $2 \leq \omega_q \Delta t \leq 14$ (results are not shown).